 5. Open Channel Cross Sections shall be drawn to a scale of 1:100 natural and shall show the direction in which the cross sections should be viewed.
-Reduced levels are to be to Australian Height Datum (AHD), unless otherwise approved by Council where AHD is not available..
+Reduced levels are to be to Australian Height Datum (AHD), unless otherwise approved by Council where AHD is not available.
+Cross sections may alternatively be provided on floppy disk in HEC2 format as a data input file for the design flow rates.